Good to be Green Behaviour Policy

 The importance of good behaviour

-At this school we encourage our children to develop spiritually, socially, personally and academically.
-To do this, good behaviour from all pupils is important.
+At our school, we encourage our children to develop spiritually, socially, personally and academically.
+To do this, good behaviour from all pupils is important in all areas of school life – including homework, uniform and preparedness for learning.

 How do we promote good behaviour?